-Concord Housing Authority is a public housing agency in Concord, Massachusetts that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of January 18th, 2019, Concord Housing Authority has 1 waiting lists that are open now or opening soon.
+Concord Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of December 4th, 2021, Concord Housing Authority has 1 waiting lists that are open now or opening soon.

 Concord Housing Authority serves Concord.

-As of the most recent VMS report, Concord Housing Authority manages 82 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Concord Housing Authority manages 80 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 8% having issued approximately 10 vouchers in the past year.
 The average voucher holder has received housing benefits for 11 years0 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 51 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 1.7 persons and has a household income of $18,380 per year.
 95% of households were very low income (VLI) and 75% were extremely low income (ELI).
 33% of households had wages as a major source of income, 1% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 65% of households had other income (Social Security, Disability or Pension) as their major source of income.

 2% of households were headed by a person 24 years old or less, 37% were headed by a person 25 to 49 years old, 30% were headed by a person 51 to 60 years old, and 30% were headed by a person 62 years old or older.
 In addition, 2% of households were headed by a person 85 years old or older.

 24% of households included children, 1% of which had two adults in the household.
 22% of households with children have a female head of household.
 81% of all households were headed by a female.